shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 # Operate phase

-In Section 2.5 the informative description of the operate phase processes are provided.
+In [Operate phase](../../general-description/operate-phase.md) the informative description of the operate phase processes are provided.
 In this chapter, the use cases will be described as derived from the operate phase.

 The USEF MCM operate phase specifies the following use cases: